 During the design and manufacturing preparation, these two hardware startups made multiple design and manufacturing mistakes.
 They were also stung by a number of partner “surprises”.

 This blog post summarizes the mistakes that ultimately cost them time, money or both.
 Hopefully this will help you avoid making some of the same mistakes.

 NOTE: This is a guest blog by Dave Millman of BizDev.Global.
 Dave helps high-tech startups find their first customers, from market validation through technology partnerships into high volume manufacturing and sales.
-Dave is also one of the many experts available inside the Hardware Academy.
-He will be teaching a course for all Academy members next month.
+Dave is also one of the many experts available to help you inside the Hardware Academy.

 The three biggest design mistakes are: